 One of the most common illnesses you can contract while traveling is diarrhea, and its greatest cause is from contaminated water.
 While you probably already know about the risk of drinking water in certain areas of the world, the truth is that bacteria can hide in local water sources as well.
-One place you may not expect this problem is in the ice restaurants put in your drink.
+You may not expect this problem in the ice restaurants put in your drink.
 Hotel ice and crushed ice that is used in buffets to keep seafood, dairy, and cheeses cool are also possible sources.

 While most cases of diarrhea caused by contaminated water resolve themselves, some can be dangerous, especially for young children or the elderly.
 To lower the risk of contamination, ask your server to hold the ice and avoid buffets where the ice is discolored or melting, as the bacteria risk increases in this case because it has a greater chance of coming into contact with the food.

 Getting sick during your vacation can be a misery, especially when you have to travel to other places once you arrive.
 It can also ruin your plans and keep you indoors or result in a hefty medical bill when you return back home with a moderately serious issue.
 However, if you plan accordingly and think before you venture out, eat, or spend time in a public place, you can return home with souvenirs and happy memories, not an illness.